javaee/metro-saaj/README.md

+⚠️ This project is now part of the EE4J initiative.
+This repository has been archived as all activities are now happening in the [corresponding Eclipse repository](https://github.com/eclipse-ee4j/metro-saaj).

 ### Licensing and Governance

 SAAJ is licensed under a dual license - CDDL 1.1 and GPL 2.0 with Class-path Exception.